Fox's Book of Martyrs

 This

-occasioned a bloody war; for several popish princes undertook the extirpation,
+occasioned a bloody war; for several popish princes

-reformed were taken to three deep mines near that town, and several hundreds
+forces at the battle of Cuttenburgh, the prisoners of the reformed were taken to three deep mines near that town, and several hundreds were cruelly thrown

-were cruelly thrown into each, where they miserably perished.
+into each, where they miserably perished.

 A